Artificial Intelligence in Mobile Robots

 explain in your report your implementation, and justify it.

 - The open option (weight = up to 1.0)

 - Make your robot do whatever else you want to impress the teacher...!

-The weight of this option will depend on the difficulty and novelty of
+The weight of this option will depend on the difficulty, the novelty and

 - You should also test the limit conditions.
-For instance: (1)
+For instance: (a)

-obstacles that split the map into disconnected regions, (2) all the
+obstacles that split the map into disconnected regions; (b) all new

-obstacles are new, that is, the initial map is totally empty, (3) black
+obstacles, that is, the initial map is totally empty; (c) black

-obstacles and mirrors, (4) a goal point which is not reachable.
+obstacles and mirrors; (d) a goal point which is not reachable.
 Try to

 - Write your report in English or Swedish.
 Length should be between 5